sambiostat/RICWL/README.md

 Robust index of confidence weighted learning for estimating optimal individual treatment rule when outcome has skwewed or heavy-tailed distributions or with outliers.
 By using a similarity weighted indicator as our index of confidence, it uses only direction of paired outcomes but not their absoluate values, thus achived robustness towards irrgular outcome distributions.
+Specially, we allow two types of simialrity functions, Cosine-based and Fraction-based.
+Those two are more reliable in high dimension compared to other similarity measurements.

 ## Table of contents
 * [Setup](#setup)